efeminella/jqote2-template-loader/README.md

 //... within some other context, access the same compiled template var template = $.jqoteret( 'articles_tpl' );
 ```

+The above example can be found in the examples directory.

 ### Note
 [jQote2](http://aefxx.com/jquery-plugins/jqote2/ "Title") needs a CDN, [vote for it :)](http://cdnjs.uservoice.com/forums/98277-general/suggestions/1805611-jqote2/ "Title").